-Full decommissioning is expected to start in the summer of 2023 with Pennecon Heavy Civil Limited, our general contractor with over 50 years of operating history.
+Full decommissioning is being carried out by Pennecon Heavy Civil Limited, our general contractor with over 50 years of operating history.

 This is a complex project, and the first removal of a dam in international waters.
-We want to ensure we meet all of the regulatory conditions required and deliver the Milltown Decommissioning project in the most cost-effective, efficient and safest manner possible.
+We continue to meet all regulatory conditions required to deliver the Milltown Decommissioning project in the most cost-effective, efficient and safest manner possible.

 Benefits of Decommissioning